anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.4.1.1"></a>
 #### 7.4.1.1 The high-level functions of these different access controls

-* **MGNT ACCESS CONTROLS** - Platform access to workloads for service management.
+* **MGMT ACCESS CONTROLS** - Platform access to workloads for service management.
 Typically all management and control-plane traffic is encrypted.
 * **DATA ACCESS CONTROLS** - Control of east-west traffic between workloads, and control of north-south traffic between the NF and other platform services such as front-end carriage networks and platform services.
 Inherently strong separation between tenants is mandatory.
 * **SERVICES ACCESS CONTROLS** - Protects platform services from any platform access
 * **BACK-END ACCESS CONTROLS** - Data Centre Operations access to the platform, and subsequently, workloads.
 Typically stronger authentication requirements such as (Two-Factor Authentication) 2FA, and using technologies such as Role-Based Access Control (RBAC) and encryption.
 Application Programming Interface (API) gateways may be required for automated/script-driven processes.